Dictatorship of Juan Vicente Gómez: Infrastructure

+Maracay was the city that benefited most during the Gómez dictatorship, receiving new urban developments, an airport, military bases, and a racetrack.
+It was the city where Gómez lived and from which he also governed.
+In the El Paraíso neighborhood of Caracas, where government families resided, the 19 de Diciembre Avenue was built.
+In Caracas, the National General Archive was also inaugurated.
+Simón Bolívar's house was rebuilt in 1910.

+The road between Villa de Cura and San Juan de los Morros was repaired, and a road between San Juan de los Morros and Uverito was built, as well as the western Llanos highway connecting Caracas with San Cristóbal.
+During the dictatorship, hundreds of political prisoners were sent to work on road construction.

 Education

 In December 1908, a Chair of Dermatology and Syphilography was established at the Central University of Venezuela (UCV).
 However, in 1912, the UCV was closed by the government, and by 1914, the General Association of Students was banned.

 Health

 The 1918 Spanish flu reached Venezuela in October 1918 during its second global wave.
 The outbreak caused between 25,000 and 80,000 deaths nationwide.

 The Gómez administration responded with minimal healthcare investment and implemented information censorship policies, restricting public reporting on the pandemic's severity.